 IN ORDER TO HAVE A QUICK AND EFFECTIVE RESPONSE, WE RECOMMEND TO READ CAREFULLY THE REQUIREMENTS FOR THE PATIENT TO BE ACCEPTED AND MAKE SURE THAT THE PATIENT MEETS THEM.
 ALSO, DO NOT LIMIT YOURSELF TO CONTACT US EVEN IF THE PATIENT DOES NOT MEET SOME OF THE REQUIREMENTS, WE COULD RECOMMEND A TREATMENT OPTION TO IMPROVE THE QUALITY OF LIFE IN CASE THE PATIENT IS NOT A CANDIDATE FOR TREATMENT WITH THE THERAPEUTIC VACCINE FOR LUNG CANCER.

 It is not necessary for the patient to travel to seek treatment, a family member or friend can do it, but first it is essential to send all the evaluation they have and that the medical team approve their application.

 THE MEDICATION DURING THE TRIP TO YOUR COUNTRY MUST BE KEPT COLD, SO WE SUGGEST YOU BRING A THERMAL BAG AND GEL TO FREEZE.

 Previously, the patient must give their consent in writing

-We recommend that the patient not touch the area, massage, or scratch.
+We recommend that the patient avoid touching, massaging or scratching the area.